 We can either let the trauma of our partners’ betrayals control our lives, or we can learn to heal from it and make ourselves stronger.

 These experiences, coupled with all of the training I’ve had and the realization that much of the professional help that is available is geared towards sex addicts themselves and not us partners, is what’s made me dedicate the past eight years and the rest of my life to supporting and helping partners of sex addicts regain their hope and reclaim their lives.

 So if you’re feeling intense loneliness, confusion, rage, or shame and don’t know where to turn, know that you CAN connect with the resiliency and innate wisdom you already possess and use it to foster incredible healing and growth.

-When you’re ready to get started, simply click the “Schedule Appointment” button below to schedule a free, 30-minute, introductory coaching call…
+When you’re ready to get started, simply click the “Schedule an Appointment” button below to set up a free, 30-minute consultation …